HarborZeng/gangsutils/README.md

 #### Change logger style

-All the properties are immutable, so they can not be change after the logger is initialized unless you re-initialize it.
+All the properties are immutable, so they can not be change after the logger is instantiated unless you re-instantiate it.

 To config a logger, you can: